Why CauseLabs chose WordPress as its preferred CMS for small business and nonprofit website development.

-Choosing a content management system for your website often comes down to what has been presented, the brand you recognize, your ability to afford the ongoing costs, and how quickly you get your website up and running.
-As time goes on, you or your team may question the decision when it is hard to update or manage content, there are limitations to what you can accomplish, your website starts to slow down, or worse yet, your site crashes.
-As a web agency that builds numerous websites a year, we want to help our small business and nonprofit partners feel confident with their websites.
+As a web agency that builds numerous websites a year, we want to help small businesses and nonprofit partners feel confident with their websites.
 It is your digital storefront for your organization and the back office where you need to successfully connect tools, run programs, and process data.
 Your website and the chosen Content Management System (CMS) can affect your company’s digital presence and its ongoing success.

-For those who don’t already know, CauseLabs is a web services agency is committed to creating websites and web apps, and providing Sustainable Digital Stewardship™ in a way that grows positive impact.
-CauseLabs made the strategic decision to adopt WordPress as its primary CMS.
+For those who don’t already know, CauseLabs is a web agency that is committed to creating websites and web apps and providing Sustainable Digital Stewardship in a way that grows positive impact.
+CauseLabs made the strategic decision to adopt WordPress as its preferred Content Management System (CMS).
 But why WordPress?
-With over a decade in the WordPress community, we’ve been able to reflect on the benefits it brings to to our team and our clients.
+With over a decade in the WordPress community, we’ve been able to reflect on the benefits it brings to our team and our clients.

 WordPress: A World-Leading CMS

-User-Friendly Interface for website administrators
+User-friendly interface for website administrators

-WordPress is renowned for its intuitive and user-friendly interface, making it accessible for users with varying levels of technical expertise.
-This ease-of-use means that CauseLabs’ clients can comfortably manage and update their content without needing extensive technical knowledge.
-Some of our clients prefer a more locked down experience so that everything fall within the approved templates and company brand.
+Some of our clients prefer a more locked down experience so that everything falls within the approved templates and company brand.
 We’ve been able to provide that while still giving them tools for creativity.
 Other clients want to be able to add new elements on a whim, experiment with their layouts and colors, and change content frequently.
 We’ve been able to offer that freedom and flexibility as well.
 We do recommend that organizations monitor user behavior in either setup to understand which changes are creating positive outcomes.

-High Customizability for any business
+High customizability for any business

 For instance, CauseLabs used WordPress to create a customized, interactive website for a nonprofit client dedicated to providing access to clean water.
-The website not only provides information about the organization’s work, but also features an interactive map showing the impact of their projects worldwide.
+The website not only provides information about the organization’s work but also features an interactive map showing the impact of their projects worldwide.
 This level of customization would have been challenging to achieve with many other CMS platforms.

 WordPress has an active and diverse community of developers, users, and enthusiasts.
 This community provides a wealth of resources, from troubleshooting advice to innovative plugin development.
 This vast support network enables CauseLabs to continuously enhance its WordPress-based solutions, providing even greater value to its clients.

-When it comes to security, there is always a scare story about vulnerabilities or a breach that you’ve heard about once upon a time.
-This is true for any CMS or digital tool you’ve touched.
-As a platform, WordPress is known for its robust security features, which are continuously updated to tackle emerging threats.
-It’s the plugins you choose to layer in that you need to select wisely.
-Echoing the value of community, if you’re paying attention to your website maintenance or working with a firm to stay on top of things, then your WordPress website is vastly more secure because of the tremendous community who work together to share alerts, fixes, and alternative solutions.
-If you’r unsure of how to select reliable plugins from the repository, hire experts to advise.
+Echoing the value of community, if you’re paying attention to your website maintenance or working with a firm to stay on top of things, then your WordPress website is vastly more secure because of the tremendous community that works together to share alerts, fixes, and alternative solutions.
+If you are unsure of how to select reliable plugins from the repository, hire experts to advise.
 They can help you choose based on your specific need as well as one that has reliable code and quality support.

 Another great benefit to WordPress is that it provides excellent scalability options, ensuring that websites can grow and evolve with the organization.
 This was a key consideration for CauseLabs, given their focus on helping organizations scale their operations and reach.